MicrosoftDocs/architecture-center/docs/microservices/design/compute-options.md

 Cost Optimization is about reducing unnecessary expenses and improving operational efficiencies.
 For more information, see [Overview of the Cost Optimization pillar](/azure/well-architected/cost-optimization/).

-When you use an orchestrator, you pay for the virtual machines (VMs) that are running in the cluster.
+When you use an orchestrator, you pay for the virtual machines that run in the cluster.
 When you use a serverless application, you pay only for the actual compute resources that you consume.
 In both cases, you need to factor in the cost of any extra services, such as storage, databases, and messaging services.

 Azure Functions, Container Apps, and AKS provide autoscaling options.
-Note that Container Apps and Functions provide serverless platforms where the cost is based on consumpution and can be zero.
+Container Apps and Functions provide serverless platforms where the cost is based on consumption and can be zero.
 AKS provides only dedicated compute options.

 If you choose AKS as the compute platform to deploy microservices, you need to understand cost optimization best practices.
 For more information, see [Optimize costs in Azure Kubernetes Service](/azure/aks/best-practices-cost).